-Dr. Estrada-O'Brien says it's all about early diagnosis.
-If you notice that something is off, see your primary care doctor.
+"The takeaway is all about early diagnosis," says Dr. Estrada-O'Brien.
+"If you notice that something is off, see your primary care doctor.
 It's easy enough to get a urine analysis and treat it early on before it has the chance to progress to a kidney infection.
-Stay well hydrated and keep on top of those underlying medical conditions like diabetes or other issues that could make you a higher risk for kidney infections.
+Stay well hydrated.
+It's very important to keep on top of those underlying medical conditions like diabetes or other issues that could make you a higher risk for kidney infections."